NathanielHotchkiss/Fishing-Journal-frontend/README.md

 Secure Sign in/Sign out.
 View fishing logs from user dashboard.
 Create, edit or delete a fishing log.
-Create, edit or delete your user account.
+Edit or delete your user account.
 Built mobile-first.

 ## Installation